-Sometimes organisms like Staphylococcus aureus can be present without causing disease, but the test can identify resistant strains of this organism (methicillin-resistant Staphylococcus aureus, or MRSA) and patients can be isolated when necessary.
+Sometimes organisms like Staphylococcus aureus can be present without causing disease.
+This test can help identify resistant strains of this organism (methicillin-resistant Staphylococcus aureus, or MRSA) so that patients can be isolated when necessary.

-There are no risks.
+There are no risks with this test.

 Culture - nasopharyngeal; Swab for respiratory viruses; Swab for Staph carriage

 Murray PR, Witebsky FG.
 The clinician and the microbiology laboratory.
 In: Mandell GL, Bennett JE, Dolin R, eds.Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases